DarianHarrison/sample_dicom/posix-client.md

 rpm -qa | grep mapr
 ```

-back on client:
-create and set mount point
+3)on the client machine, lets create and ensure that the mountpoint is the same directory on config file
 ```
 mkdir /mapr
 vi /opt/mapr/conf/fuse.conf